Hawke's Bay roadworker injured after truck and trailer jack-knifes into temporary traffic lights - NZ Herald

-A roadworker has been injured after a truck and trailer jack-knifed into a set of temporary traffic lights, pushing the lights into the roadworker.
+A roadworker was injured after a truck and trailer jack-knifed into a set of temporary traffic lights, pushing the lights into the roadworker.

 An investigation into the incident on a rural Hawke's Bay road is under way.

-They confirmed that council was aware of the incident, which occurred when a truck from Sandfords Rural Carriers coming from Taihape approached one of Fulton Hogan's road stabilising team's work sites that was under traffic control using stop/go lights.
+They confirmed council was aware of the incident, which occurred when a truck from Sandfords Rural Carriers, travelling from Taihape, approached a Fulton Hogan work site that was under traffic control using stop/go lights.

 "The truck did not stop in time, and jack-knifed as it approached the lights," they explained.